 John has fronted a number of bands over the years, Springheel Jack, The Ivor Smallpiece Big Band, Maurice and the Minors, Desperate Men, and the John Richards Band (in various line ups).
 In the early days the repertoire was mostly traditional and covers but gradually the balance changed and became predominately John’s own songs.

-John decided it was time to focus on his song writing but agreed that he would do the occasional gig for old friends either on his own or with one or two members of the band and he is enjoying himself greatly!
+However, by 2014 and after several changes of lineup John decided it was time to call it a day with The JRB’s and focus on his song writing.
+He will continue to do the occasional gig for old friends either on his own or with one or two members of the band and he is enjoying himself greatly!

 On this site you can listen to samples from the back catalogue of John’s songs; read about his Black Country roots and where his love of music came from; you can read reviews of his various bands and his and other artists’ versions of his songs; buy CDs and also downloads; and email John to discuss his work and ask any questions that you may have.

 I thought I’d finished recording in 2014 after the greatly missed Mick Dolan died.
 Mick had produced nearly all of our recordings – Maurice and the Minors, Desperate Men, The John Richards Band and John Richards solo – since the 1980s.
 His passing also coincided with me ‘losing the will’ and so I thought that, sadly, it was the end of my musical journey.

 But thankfully I was wrong.
 Malc Gurnham and Gill Gilsennan who run the Bedworth Folk Club asked me to play a solo gig for them.
 I was so nervous but the audience was wonderful, singing on so many of my songs that it lifted me – my mojo was back!